 - Local athletic/sports programs or equipment, courtesy advertising benefits, raffle tickets and other fundraising or special events

 - Scholarships, fellowships or sponsors for a particular cause

 In accordance with our grant making priorities, we generally do not fund:

 - Private schools

 - National health organizations with a focus on single disease

 - Projects outside our geographic reach

 If you are unsure whether or not you should apply, please feel free to contact Robins staff.

 *Robins Foundation provides funding support to organizations serving the needs of youth within the Tri-Cities when it is in addition to the Greater Richmond area.
-The Foundation rarely provides funding support to organizations with services that are solely/largely focused in the Tri-Cities.
+The Foundation rarely provides funding support to organizations with services that are solely/largely focused outside of our geographic reach.